connorferster/handcalcs/README.md

 Because `handcalcs` is designed for use within the Jupyter environment, and because Jupyter cells can be run out of order, there exists the possibility of having a big mess of beautifully rendered but **completely incorrect** calculations if you _re-use variable names throughout your notebook_.

-This happens because `handcalcs` uses the notebook's user namespace dictionary to look up values for all variables in the namespace.
-If your calculations are re-using variable names throughout the notebook, then the dictionary entry for that name may not be what you think it is when you run cells out of the order that you intended.
+`handcalcs` uses the notebook's user namespace dictionary to look up values for all variables in the namespace.
+If your calculations are re-using variable names throughout the notebook, then the dictionary entry for that name may not be what you think it is when you run cells out of the order that originally intended.

 You _can_ re-use variable names to good effect throughout a notebook, _IFF_ the cells are run in the correct order (easier if this is just top to bottom).